 - Naval Architecture - the shipbuilding industry, high-speed ferry industry, marine consultancy firms and in government in areas of commercial shipping, transport policy and administration and in insurance sector.
 A particular focus of the award for South Australian entrants will be on the developing naval industry in Adelaide.

 - Ocean Engineering - the design, construction, installation and management of offshore fixed, floating, subsea and coastal structures.
 The degree integrates a core set of fundamental engineering units which focus on wave mechanics, hydrodynamics, structural mechanics and dynamics of offshore and subsea structures and coastal technologies

 With the release of the defence white paper outlining substantial increases to defence capabilities including substantial naval capability, the shortages of qualified engineers capable of working the burgeoning defence industry can only worsen.
 The Australian Government has decided to acquire 12 new Future Submarines, to be assembled in South Australia.
 This will be a major design and construction program spanning three decades, and will be Australia's largest ever single defence project representing $250 billion.
 Australian industry involvement will need to be factored into the design, development and construction phases, and the sustainment and maintenance life cycle of these boats, which will extend well into the 2050s and possibly beyond.

-The Bachelor of Engineering (Naval Architecture) degree is the result of a collaboration between Flinders University and the Australian Maritime College (a specialist institute of the University of Tasmania).
+The Bachelor of Engineering (Maritime) degree is the result of a collaboration between Flinders University and the Australian Maritime College (a specialist institute of the University of Tasmania).
 Designed to address a substantial opportunity in South Australia and strongly supported by industry, students spend time in both Adelaide and Launceston studying and using state-of-the-art equipment.
 The Australian Maritime College is generally regarded as the premier institution in Australia for Maritime Engineering.

 Research in Maritime Engineering